stowball/hucssley/README.md

 ### Reset

-Here is a list of variables and default value that are available to customise in the CSS reset:
+Here is a list of variables and default values that are available to customise the CSS reset:

 ```scss
 $hu-reset-box-sizing: border-box;